Handbook of Business Procedures

 - Promoted direct-deposit for payment of invoices, reimbursements and student stipends.

 Procurement and Payment services supports toner cartridge recycling through Document Solutions.

 All standard desktop and laptop configurations available via the University’s contracts with Apple and Dell are EPEAT rated.
 In 2013, EPEAT Gold desktop and laptop computers, displays, thin clients, televisions, and imaging equipment was approximately 91 percent of the University’s total spend on desktop and laptop computers, displays, thin clients, televisions, and imaging equipment.
 Another 5 percent of the total was EPEAT Silver- and Bronze-rated equipment.

 In 2013, Green Seal and/or UL Environment (EcoLogo) certified cleaning and janitorial products was approximately 88 percent of the University’s total spend on cleaning and janitorial products.
 For more information on this initiative, refer to the Sustaining by Protecting the Environment page.

 E. Recycled Office Products

-For the last quarter of 2012, 35.6 percent of general office products, paper and toner purchased through the University’s primary supplier had recycled content.
+For the first quarter of 2014, 3.8 percent of general office products, paper and toner purchased through the University's primary supplier had recycled content.

 Procurement and Payment Services will coordinate the campus swap events with the Office of Sustainability and supply chain partners to reduce spend and the amount of waste generated by the campus.